 Ogden, T. and Hagen, K.A., 2018.
 Adolescent mental health: Prevention and intervention.
 Routledge.

 Oliver, B. and Abel, N., 2017.
 Special populations of children and adolescents who have significant needs.
-Counseling children and adolescents: Working in school and clinical mental health settings, pp.371-407.
+Counselling children and adolescents: Working in school and clinical mental health settings, pp.371-407.

 Petrova, H.A., Zavarzina, O.O., Kytianova, I.P. and Kozyakov, R.V., 2015.
 Social and personal factors of stable remission for people with drug addictions.
 Psychology in Russia, 8(4), p.126.

 Pilatti, A., Caneto, F., Garimaldi, J.A., Vera, B.D.V. and Pautassi, R.M., 2014.
-Contribution of time of drinking onset and family history of alcohol problems in alcohol and drug use behaviors in Argentinean college students.
-Alcohol and alcoholism, 49(2), pp.128-137.
+Contribution of time of drinking onset and family history of alcohol problems in alcohol and drug use behaviours in Argentinean college students.
+Alcohol and Alcoholism, 49(2), pp.128-137.

 Piotrowska, P.J., Tully, L.A., Lenroot, R., Kimonis, E., Hawes, D., Moul, C., Frick, P.J., Anderson, V., and Dadds, M.R., 2017.
 Mothers, fathers, and parental systems: A conceptual model of parental engagement in programs for child mental health—Connect, Attend, Participate, Enact (CAPE).
 Clinical Child and Family Psychology Review, 20(2), pp.146-161.